Jortuk/FinalProject/README.md

 06/07/20 | 3.89 | 2 t2.micro, RDS, 2 t2.small and 2 t2.medium, EKS |
 07/07/20 | 5.68 | 2 t2.micro, RDS, 2 t2.small and 2 t2.medium, EKS |
 08/07/20 | 8.48 |  2 t2.micro, RDS and 2 t2.medium |
+For this project we had a budget of £20.
+Initially we tried to stay within the free tier usage that AWS offers, however the apps required a higher memory and CPU usage than what the free tier instances offered.
+We gradually increased the size of the instances which in turn incurred a higher cost.
+In addition, the EKS also increased the charges, after not being sucessful with Kubernetes we decided not to use this service.
 # Risk Tracking
 ## Initial Risk Assessment